 Emergency Communication

-Vessels must continually monitor VHF channels.
+Vessels must continually monitor Aqua Map and the designated VHF channels.

 VHF Channel 16 is the international distress, safety, and calling frequency, and monitored by the Coast Guard and other vessels.
 Use this channel for immediate life-or-death emergencies (Mayday) or urgent safety information (Pan-Pan).
 Always monitor Channel 16 while underway and never use it for casual conversation.
 For more information, please visit https://www.navcen.uscg.gov/radio-information-for-boaters.